egueler/cupid-artifact-eval/README.md

 # Installation & Information

-Please use the ready-to-go [VirtualBox image (download)](https://ruhr-uni-bochum.sciebo.de/s/PolO2GCAvgdk2Al), not only to avoid the time consuming task of installing all dependencies, generating docker images and copying all the data, but also to avoid damages to the file system as our code needs to harshly terminate some of the fuzzers in the rare cases when they refuse to be killed.
+Please use the ready-to-go Debian [VirtualBox image (download)](https://ruhr-uni-bochum.sciebo.de/s/PolO2GCAvgdk2Al), not only to avoid the time consuming task of installing all dependencies, generating docker images and copying all the data, but also to avoid damages to the file system as our code needs to harshly terminate some of the fuzzers in the rare cases when they refuse to be killed.

+The VM image was created with VirtualBox 6.1.12, we recommend using at least this version to import the image.
+For install instructions, please refer to [this guide](https://www.virtualbox.org/wiki/Downloads).

-Import the image in VirtualBox and boot the system.
+Import the image in VirtualBox (double clicking on the .ova file should work on most operating systems, but alternatively click on File -> Import Appliance and then select the .ova image file and follow the instructions).
+Finally, boot the the system.
 The credentials are set as "cupid:cupid" and "root:root".
-Note that VirtualBox might complain about missing guest additions, which was needed to copy the artifact data and source code via a shared folder.
-You can safely ignore the message.
+Note that VirtualBox might complain about missing guest additions, which was needed to copy the artifact data and source code via a shared folder, but it is not necessary for this artifact evaluation (i.e., you can safely ignore the message).
 Additonally, if `A start job is running` is shown, please wait a few minutes until the VM boots.

 Please login as cupid.
 The home directory contains the following directories: